citizennet/purescript-halogen-select/readme.md

 ### Notes

 This branch only contains generated documentation.
 It is an orphan branch from the main respository.
 If documentation is updated, that content should be copied over to this branch.

+The `css` folder can be used to write custom CSS based on TailwindCSS.
+It builds with Webpack to the /dist/ folder.
+Generally, you are only responsible for copying over the example.js file between branches.